coredev02/new-project/README.md

   * Phone consultations are not mandatory.
   * If you have strong consulting and communication skills, we can discuss increasing your revenue share.

-### My Responsibilities
+### Our Responsibilities

 * Project bidding and acquisition.
 * Client communication and management.
 * Project delivery and execution.
 * Transparent reporting and profit distribution.

-I value honesty and long-term cooperation.
+We value honesty and long-term cooperation.
 I currently work with partners in various regions and have helped them generate substantial additional income through similar arrangements.

-I look forward to the possibility of working together.
+We look forward to the possibility of working together.

-If you are interested, please feel free to contact me.
+If you are interested, please feel free to contact us.

 ## Contact Information